scrapy/scrapy/docs/index.rst

 .. toctree::
    :hidden:

-   topics/cmdline
    topics/request-response
    topics/settings
    topics/signals
    topics/exceptions
    topics/exporters

-:doc:`topics/cmdline`
-    Understand the command-line tool used to control your Scrapy project.
+:doc:`topics/commands`
+    Learn about the command-line tool and see all :ref:`available commands <topics-commands-ref>`.

 :doc:`topics/request-response`
     Understand the classes used to represent HTTP requests and responses.